UK postgraduate funding

 Postgraduate loans

-Applications are made directly through Student Finance England.
+Applications must be submitted directly through Student Finance England.

-- have been ordinarily resident in England and have lived in the UK, Channel Islands or Isle of Man, for three years prior to the first day of the first academic year of their course
+- have lived in the UK, the Channel Islands, or the Isle of Man for the three years leading up to the start of your course.

-- have not moved to England from elsewhere in the UK and Islands solely for the purpose of attending the course
+- not have moved to England from elsewhere in the UK or the Islands specifically to take the course.

 Brexit and Postgraduate Loan eligibility

-In order to apply for EU settled status, you would need to have been living in the UK before 31 December 2020.
+To apply for EU settled status, you must have been living in the UK before December 31, 2020.

-If you are an EU, EEA or Swiss national studying a Masters in academic year 2020/21, you will be eligible for UK student finance support for the duration of your programme.
+If you are an EU, EEA, or Swiss national who began a Master's programme in the 2020/21 academic year, you will remain eligible for UK student finance for the entire duration of your course.

 Award Summary

-You must be studying a college-based social work course on the NHS-approved list.
-You must not already hold a higher education social work qualification, including the Diploma in Social Work (DipSW).
+You cannot already hold a higher education social work qualification, such as a Diploma in Social Work (DipSW).

-You must have been resident in the UK for the previous three years and to have settled status in the UK.
+You must have lived in the UK for the past three years and have settled status.

 How do I apply?